emmercm/www/src/blog/_bash-euxo.md

 Some arguments _against_ relying on `set -euo pipefail` are:

 - Against any options at all:
-  - Straying from default shell behavior can cause issues for code that is expecting default behavior,  ([1](https://www.mulle-kybernetik.com/modern-bash-scripting/state-euxo-pipefail.html))
+  - Straying from default shell behavior might cause unexpected issues, such as with code that is expecting or relying on default behavior ([1](https://www.mulle-kybernetik.com/modern-bash-scripting/state-euxo-pipefail.html))
 - Agaisnt `set -e`:
 	- Exit codes aren't granular enough to know the reason for or severity of a non-zero exit code, so it would be inappropriate to always exit ([1](https://mywiki.wooledge.org/BashFAQ/105), [2](https://www.mulle-kybernetik.com/modern-bash-scripting/state-euxo-pipefail.html)).